Heidi

-Heidi (/ˈhaɪdi/; /de/) is a work of children's fiction published between 1880 and 1881 by Swiss author Johanna Spyri, originally published in two parts as Heidi: Her Years of Wandering and Learning (Heidis Lehr- und Wanderjahre) and Heidi: How She Used What She Learned (Heidi kann brauchen, was es gelernt hat) by Friedrich Andreas Perthes of Gotha.
-It is a novel about the events in the life of a 5-year-old girl in her paternal grandfather's care in the Swiss Alps.
+Heidi (/ˈhaɪdi/ HY-dee, /de/) is a work of children's fiction published between 1880 and 1881 by Swiss author Johanna Spyri, originally published in two parts as Heidi: Her Years of Wandering and Learning (Heidis Lehr- und Wanderjahre) and Heidi: How She Used What She Learned (Heidi kann brauchen, was es gelernt hat) by the publishing house Friedrich Andreas Perthes of Gotha.
+It is a novel about the events in the life of a five-year-old girl in her paternal grandfather's care in the Swiss Alps.
 It was written as a book "for children and those who love children" (as quoted from its subtitle).

 Heidi is one of the best-selling books ever written and is among the best-known works of Swiss literature.